 A six week software development sprint during which each team is responsible for delivering their epics by continuously reducing the scope of their work to the features and functions that matter the most.
 Only an escalated issue can interrupt a team during a sprint.

 A two week period following a build sprint in which a team addresses defects, technical debt, scorecard reviews, and other administrative and planning activities.

-Scorecard reviews are completed by the owner of the scorecard and their team lead and their overall result determined - A, B or C performance.
+Scorecard reviews are completed by the owner of the scorecard and their team lead and their overall performance result determined.

 The management team reviews scorecard results for all employees and identifies career advancement and improvement opportunities.